-Electricity Repair category 2 Notes The electrical system is on semi modern lines and as such as a precautionary measure we recommend that it be checked and upgraded as necessary by an NICEIC/ SELECT registered Electrical Contractor.
+Electricity Repair category 2 Notes The electrical system is on mixed lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC/ SELECT registered Electrical Contractor.
 The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.